 Featured studies include only those currently recruiting participants.
 Studies with the most recent start date appear first.

-Eligibility: Ages 18 and Older, Does Not Accept Healthy Volunteers
+Eligibility: Ages 18–60, Does Not Accept Healthy Volunteers

 Although dialectical behavior therapy (DBT) skills training is effective in the treatment of borderline personality disorder, it contains four skills modules and there is little research to guide their modular application.
 This study compares the unique effects of two distinct DBT skills training modules, relative to a non-DBT therapy group for adults with borderline personality disorder.
 Using innovative laboratory-based assessment methods, the proposed study will examine the effects of these conditions on emotional responding and interpersonal functioning, as well as clinical outcomes.

 Eligibility: Ages 12–18, Does Not Accept Healthy Volunteers